barryclark/jekyll-now/_posts/2020-08-05-cloud-native-london-august-2020.md

 ## Cloud Native London September

-Our next meetup will be Wednesday 5th August, when we'll be joined by speakers from Redis Labs, Red Hat, Oracle.
+Our next meetup will be Wednesday 2nd September, when we'll be joined by speakers from Redis Labs, Red Hat, Oracle.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/271025836/)

-See you all next month, and as always, stay safe!
+See you all next month!

 Cheryl (@oicheryl)